What is Wolff-Parkinson-White syndrome?

 With WPW, an extra electrical pathway links the upper chambers (atria) and lower chambers (ventricles) of the heart.
 In normal hearts, the only electrical connection between the atria and ventricles is through the AV node.
 The AV node helps control the heartbeat.
 In WPW, the extra electrical pathway is called a bypass tract because it bypasses the AV node.
 So the AV node cannot control the heartbeat, and so it beats very fast.

-People with WPW can have a heart rate of 160 to 220 beats per minute.
-Also, they are more likely to have atrial fibrillation or atrial flutter.
+People with WPW are more likely to have atrial fibrillation or atrial flutter.
 When they do, the electrical impulses can travel down the bypass tract and cause the heart to beat at rates of more than 250 to 300 times per minute.
 This may result in fainting (syncope) or cause sudden death.

 Many experts believe that Wolff-Parkinson-White syndrome may in some cases be inherited.

-If you have a first-degree relative, which is a parent, brother, or sister, with this disorder and he or she has symptoms, talk with your doctor about your risk for this abnormal heart rhythm.
+If you have a first-degree relative, which is a parent, brother, or sister, with this disorder and they have symptoms, talk with your doctor about your risk for this abnormal heart rhythm.

 What are the symptoms?

-Symptoms include the sense of feeling the heart beat rapidly (palpitations), lightheadedness, fainting, and dizziness.
+Symptoms of Wolff-Parkinson-White syndrome (WPW) include the sense of feeling the heart beat rapidly (palpitations), lightheadedness, fainting, chest pain, and dizziness.

 Episodes of WPW can trigger a life-threatening heart rhythm called ventricular fibrillation, although this is extremely rare.
-Your doctor may recommend that you wear a medical bracelet to alert medical professionals of your condition if you are at risk for ventricular fibrillation.
+Your doctor may recommend that you wear medical alert jewelry to alert medical professionals of your condition if you are at risk for ventricular fibrillation.

-Doctors can often diagnose Wolff-Parkinson-White syndrome by using an electrocardiogram (EKG or ECG).
+Doctors can often diagnose Wolff-Parkinson-White (WPW) syndrome by using an electrocardiogram (EKG or ECG).
 On EKG in WPW, the electrical preexcitation of the ventricles can be seen as an abnormality on the EKG known as a delta wave.
-In some people who have WPW, the accessory pathway is "concealed" and cannot be seen on an EKG.

-During an episode, your doctor may suggest that you try vagal maneuvers.
+During an episode of Wolff-Parkinson-White syndrome (WPW), your doctor may suggest that you try vagal maneuvers.
 These are things that might help slow your heart rate.
 Your doctor will teach you how to do vagal maneuvers safely.
 Examples include bearing down or putting an ice-cold, wet towel on your face.